eclipse-hono/hono/site/documentation/content/api/tenant/index.md

 1. If the message published by the device
    * contains a *ttl* header and either *effective ttl* is `-1` or the *ttl* value (in seconds) provided by the device is smaller than the *effective ttl*, then use the *ttl* value provided by the device as the new *effective ttl*.
-   * does not contain a *ttl* header but a default property with name *ttl-command-response* is configured at the device's tenant level and either *effective ttl* is `-1` or the default property's value is smaller than the *effective ttl*, then use the configured default *ttl* value as the new *effective ttl*.
+   * does not contain a *ttl* header but a default property with name *ttl-command-response* is configured for the device (with the device level taking precedence over the tenant level) and either *effective ttl* is `-1` or the default property's value is smaller than the *effective ttl*, then use the configured default *ttl* value as the new *effective ttl*.
 1. If *effective ttl* is not `-1`, then set the downstream message's *ttl* header to its value (in milliseconds).

 The JSON object MAY contain an arbitrary number of additional members with arbitrary names of either scalar or complex type.